Enjoy Happy Trails, the free monthly newsletter from Hiking For Her.

 I don't know about you, but I tend to go into open-mouthed breathing when I'm hiking uphill, so I lose even more water during that phase of each hike.

-One more consideration for your water balance:
+One more consideration for

-• If you consumed dehydrating beverages recently (morning coffee or tea on the drive to the trail head? last night's beer or carbonated drink?), you are starting off with a water deficit.
+If you consumed dehydrating beverages or food recently, you are starting off with a water deficit.

 You've either learned to ignore your thirst sensations, or you're going to be hit soon with overwhelming thirst during your hike.